-Formative drawing and painting lessons often involve essentialist representations of “village life”, which almost always constitute a bullock cart, a farmer, a field, a small hut and a clear horizon (or a similar tableau).
-These staples come to define a bucolic otherworld that also evokes nostalgic value in the way it allows a reverse journey to a less populated landscape.
-But what constitutes the matter of this landscape?
+Formative drawing and painting lessons often resort to essentialist representations of “village life” as if it was a monolithic aspiration for a simultaneously extant and bygone simplicity; it almost always constitutes a bullock cart, a farmer, a field, a small hut and a clear horizon (or a similar tableau).
+These staples come to define a bucolic otherworld that evokes nostalgic value in the way it allows a reverse journey to a less populated landscape.
+But what does constitute the matter of this landscape?
 What are the lived experiences of the people portrayed?
-What are the socio-political currents that run across and shape the inhabiting lives?
+What are the currents that run across and shape the lives that inhabit it?

 [i] Comaroff, Jean and John.
 “Alien-Nation: Zombies, Immigrants and Millenial Capitalism”, Codesria Bulletin.